Selle Anatomica

 There’s one nearly fool-proof way to ensure your chain stays on, though: Switch to electronic shifters.

 In Darryl’s experience, electronic shifters are one of the most important upgrades you can make to your bike.
 They save your fingers a lot of work over time and clean up all the cables on your frame.
-But, even better, their precision makes it nearly impossible to drop your chain.
+Even better, their precision makes it nearly impossible to drop your chain.
 Like a tensioned leather bike saddle, they’re well worth the investment.

 Dropping your bike chain can be frustrating and embarrassing, but now you know how to make sure it doesn’t happen.
 Keep these things in mind and you’ll never feel like you’re just spinning your wheels again.
 That is, except when you’re really spinning them.